Qualitative Content Analysis

 - This course teaches qualitative content analysis as per Schreier (2012) using NVivo

-- You will learn the specificities of the method, type of research questions it answers, its different stages and the kind of results it generates
+- You will learn the specificities of the method, the type of research questions it answers, its eight steps and the kind of results it yields

 - This course can be taken as a standalone unit or combined with another methodological seminar, any of the method courses or an NVivo course.